 Members of Staff Responsible

-We are all responsible for ensuring that each child remains safe, however the DSL is Mrs Gilbert, Mrs Duffy (Deputy DSL)
+We are all responsible for ensuring that each child remains safe, however, the Designated Safeguarding Lead is Mr McCudden.

 Child Protection with Safeguarding Policy

 We expect all staff to have an up-to-date understanding of safeguarding children issues and be able to implement the child protection policy and procedure appropriately.
 Policies are in line with current guidance and procedures.
-A copy of the policy is available here (Hyperlink)
+A copy of the policy is available on our policies web page.

 Staff are expected to respond appropriately to: